Cherreads

 "I know it looks bad," I mutter, softer now, "but it can't be that bad, Cam."

 Her eyes snap to mine, sharp and furious.
-"Elle… you don't just hand a man like Damian Blackwell something like that.
-You don't give him a weapon to use against you."
+"Elle, you don't just hand a man like Damian Blackwell something like that.
+You don't give him a weapon."

 I shake my head, frustrated.
 "It wasn't a weapon.
 It was the truth.
 And trust me… you don't even want to know what I saw this time."

 She slams her hands against her knees, leaning forward.
 "Seriously, Elle?!
-You just got engaged to the most powerful man in New York City, and you went and told him his secret?
-How reckless can you be?"
+You just got engaged to the most powerful man in New York, and you gave him his secret?
+How reckless are you?"

-I want to argue, to laugh it off, but instead, I sink deeper into the couch, arms crossed, the energy bleeding out of me.
-I have never seen her this angry before.
+I sink deeper into the couch, arms crossed, the energy bleeding out of me.
+I have never seen her this angry.

-She gives a tired sigh.
+She sighs, defeated.
 "Elle, he doesn't play.
 Not with his company.
 And now you've dragged me into your mess.
-I didn't sign up for any of this."
+I didn't sign up for this."

 The words sting.
 She stands, mutters something about a shower, and disappears down the hall.